China Visa from Dubai: Complete Application Guide 2026

 Key Takeaways

-- UAE nationals (Emirati passport) can enter China visa-free for up to 30 days following the 2024 bilateral agreement
+- UAE nationals (Emirati passport) can enter China visa-free for up to 30 days under the bilateral agreement in force since 2018

 - Indian, Pakistani, Egyptian, Bangladeshi, and Filipino passport holders in Dubai must apply for a China visa